Disciplinary Outcome

 Having considered the terms of the complaint, the witness statements and the Respondent’s answers, a Complaints Panel came to the view that the circumstances underlying this complaint constituted a serious incident.
 It was serious for the following reasons:

-The incident was perceived to directly undermine the self-confidence of a member of the staff of Scottish Hockey in her conduct of her duties
+- The incident was perceived to directly undermine the self-confidence of a member of the staff of Scottish Hockey in the conduct of their duties

 Outcome

-A letter of reprimand as provided for in section 1.9.a of the Ethics Manual would be appropriate, along with a letter which the Respondent offered to write to the Complainer personally to apologise for any hurt or distress she may have caused to the Complainer.
+- A letter of reprimand as provided for in section 1.9.a of the Ethics Manual would be appropriate, along with a letter which the Respondent offered to write to the Complainer personally to apologise for any hurt or distress they may have caused to the Complainer.

 Scottish Hockey has developed and codified in its code of ethics a standard of behaviour which is expected from every participant in the sport.
 The organisation deplores any departure from that standard and will rigorously investigate every complaint of inappropriate behaviour.